cilogon/DynamoProvisioner/README.md

 See the [Value Templating](#value-templating) section below for details on value templating.

+### Provision Multiple Items

+Whether or not to provision multiple items for a CO Person record when evaluating the partition and sort key value templates against the set of Identifiers for the record leads to multiple keys.
+The attributes provisioner for each item are the same.

+When the box is ticked the provisioner will write and manage multiple items, one for each unique partition and sort key combination.

+If the box is not ticked and the evaluation of the partition and sort key value templates against the set of Identifiers leads to multiple keys it is an error and no records will be provisioned.

 ### Additional Attributes

 Up to ten (10) additional attributes beyond the partition and sort key may